 2. Teacher decides on which order the students will participate and informs students of the order.
 The purpose for choosing an order is so the activity moves smoothly, which makes it more fun.

-(In my class, there are two semi-circles so I started with the student in the back semi-circle on the left hand side of my class and the students went in order until the end of that semi-circle and then the student in the front semi-circle on the right hand side of the class continued, so it made a complete "circle".)
+(In my class, there are two semi-circles so I started with the student in the back semi-circle on the left hand side of my class and the students went in order until the end of that semi-circle and then the student in the front semi-circle on the right hand side of the class continued, so it made a complete "circle" and all students created an action for others to follow.)

 3. The first person does an action and then the entire class repeats it in unison.
 The next person does an action and the rest of the class repeats it in unison.
 The third person does an action and the rest of the class repeats it in unison.